tamiespinosa/kickstarter_analysis/README.md

 Because not all the play kickstarter projects are being carried in the US, some of the goal and pledged numbers are not measured in USD.
 Of the 1047 projects, 662 (63%) are measured in USD.
 The remaining projects are measured in 11 different currencies.
 If the data is not being measured in the same units, then some of the data points might actually fall under different ranges and the percentage shown in Figure 2 might be incorrect.
 For example Mexican pesos, as of Feb 2022, are worth 20 times less than a USD.
 To improve the accuracy of the analysis only US projects should be taken into consideration or all of the data should be converted to one currency.

-The sample size drops as the goals increase.
+The sample size drops as the goals increase, making trends less accurate for the bigger goals.

 Success and failure are only measures of the pledged number meeting the goal.
 There could be failed projects that raised more than $10,000 yet didn't meet their goal and those would be grouped with projects that raised $0.
 The analysis performed on this charts are counting the number of failures / successes to perform the analysis.
 Yet the failed projects could be better understood with what percentage of it was funded.